HelleniQ Energy: Petrochemicals

 Being the most important company that produces petrochemicals in Greece, Hellenic Petroleum has a very significant (over 50% in most cases) share of the market.
 Their basic products are plastics, PVC and polypropylene, aliphatic solvents and inorganic chemicals, such as chlorine and sodium hydroxide.
 The petrochemicals department is a part of the Thessaloniki refinery.

 Electricity

 Hellenic Petroleum operates a 390 MW natural gas power station in Thessaloniki.
 It opened in 2005 and it is operated through a subsidiary, T-Power.
 The fixed investment for this plant amounted to 250 million Euros.
+In July 2025, Helleniq took full control over joint venture Elpedison, which the company operated together with Edison.

+Renewable energy

+In 2025, Helleniq acquired ABO Energy Hellas, including solar, wind and battery projects with a total capacity of 1.5 GW.
+During 2025, it also expanded its renewable energy portfolio in Romania and entered the Bulgarian market through acquisitions of ready-to-build projects with capacities of 405 MW.
+In March 2026, the company began operation of its first two solar parks in Romania with a combined capacity of 58 MW.

 Oil exploration

 The Group has established partnerships with leading companies in the sector, been awarded exploration and production rights for hydrocarbons in a portfolio of areas in Western Greece, both offshore and onshore in various development steps.